Frequently Asked Questions

 Why are dental implants considered better than dentures?

 Implants look and feel like your real teeth; they are indistinguishable from your natural teeth, so your beautiful smile can look exactly as it did before the tooth loss.
-You can eat, speak, and go about your life normally.
+You can eat, speak, and go about your life as normal.
 Dental Implants prevent bone loss because they are anchored to your bone tissues, and fully integrate with the body’s tissues as they heal.

 Ready to Learn More?